bobot/SMT-LIB-db/klhm/README.md

 ## Usage

 Klammerhammer has no options.
-It takes the path of an SMT-LIB file as input, and produces a list of raw JSON objects.
+It takes the path of an SMT-LIB file as input, and produces a JSON list with JSON objects.
 The objects are not pretty-printed.
 Use something like `jq` to get a human readable version.

 All but the last object correspond to "sub-benchmarks":  `check-sat` calls.
 The are printed in order of the `check-sat` calls and take `push` and `pop`